crahan/HolidayHackChallenge2022/docs/easter_eggs.md

 [Jolly CI/CD](./objectives/o7.md) appears to be a reference to Game of Thrones (GoT) with mentions of [houses from the North](https://gameofthrones.fandom.com/wiki/Category:Houses_from_the_North).

 !!! abstract "Welcome message"
+    ```text
     Greetings Noble Player,

     Many thanks for answering our desperate cry for help!

-    You may have heard that some evil Sporcs have opened up a web-store selling counterfeit banners and flags of the many **noble houses found in the land of the North**!
-They have leveraged some dastardly technology to power their storefront, and this technology is known as PHP!
+    You may have heard that some evil Sporcs have opened up a web-store selling
+    counterfeit banners and flags of the many noble houses found in the land of
+    the North!
+They have leveraged some dastardly technology to power their
+    storefront, and this technology is known as PHP!
+    ...
+    ```

 ## Bored Ape Yacht Club